-IMTEF provides training, certifications and continuing education programs to the members of the International Union of Bricklayers and Allied Craftworkers.
-These programs begin with pre-job training and training for apprentices, and continue throughout a craftworker’s career in brick, stone, tile, marble, terrazzo, pointing-caulking-cleaning, refractory, plaster, cement and mosaic work.
+IMTEF provides training, certifications and continuing education programs to employees of employers signatory to collective bargaining agreements with the International Union of Bricklayers and Allied Craftworkers.
+These programs begin with pre-job training and training for apprentices and continue throughout a craftworker’s career in brick, stone, tile, marble, terrazzo, pointing-caulking-cleaning, refractory, plaster, cement and mosaic work.
 New cladding systems and installation technologies are also emerging, and IMTEF provides advanced training for these opportunities as well.
 IMTEF is funded through a grant from the International Masonry Institute, a labor-management organization created by the members of BAC and the contractors who employ them.

 If you’re a member of the International Union of Bricklayers and Allied Craftworkers, find out more about the training programs that are available to you at the National Training Center, and local training centers near you.

 IMTEF provides assistance, tools and resources to local training programs, while also offering special courses at the national level.

 2018 BAC/IMI INTERNATIONAL APPRENTICE CONTEST